viamrobotics/docs/docs/program/apis/cloud.md

 {{% alert title="Support Notice" color="note" %}}

-As of August 24, 2023, the cloud app API is only available in Python.
+As of August 24, 2023, cloud app API methods are only available in the Python SDK.

 {{% /alert %}}